Hagbard-Celin/galileo/Readme.md

 "<install_location>/Galileo/Libs/".

-Special thanks to Roman Kargin <kas1e@yandex.ru>, Szilard Biro and Mathias Heyer for letting me use their code in my GPL-licensed fork.
+Special thanks to Roman Kargin <kas1e@yandex.ru>, Szilard Biro, Mathias Heyer and Dimitris Panokostas <midwan@gmail.com> for letting me use their code in my GPL-licensed fork.
 As a thanks, special permission is hereby given to the corresponding projects for using any of my changes to this code-base in their APL-licensed versions.